 A few other things bear mentioning.

 First, note that I am referring to classical conditioning, not counter conditioning.
 Counter conditioning is when you perform this same process on an animal who already has a negative emotional reaction to the event (like Summer and loud trucks, or Zani and the elliptical exercise machine).
-The process is the same, but even more attention must be seminar about counterconditioning aggression in dogs, there is Kathy Sdao’s Cujo Meets Pavlov: Classical Conditioning for On-Leash Aggression DVD set.
+The process is the same, but attention must be paid to make sure to include gradual desensitization to keep the conditioning process safe and not scary for the dog.
+If you want to see a good seminar about counterconditioning aggression in dogs, there is Kathy Sdao’s Cujo Meets Pavlov: Classical Conditioning for On-Leash Aggression DVD set.

 I had the great fortune to start conditioning Clara when she was a puppy, so I had a blank slate.
 She was certainly attentive when another dog barked, but she was too little to join in a barking frenzy, which was the otherwise inevitable behavior I was aiming to prevent.